pmoorman/growthcasts/collections/_proposals/proposal1.md

     - type: list2
       data:
+        items:
           - title: Systemised sales process
             body: |
               All lead generation efforts must find a good alignment with sales, to ensure a structure that incentivises available talent as effectively as possible.
           - title: Persuasive email marketing
             body: |
               Most sales departments forget to add clients to their email lists to share relevant content and don't keep them warm until it's time to close.
           - title: Retargeting strategies
             body: |
               Retargeting is most popular in B2C businesses, but are under-appreciated by B2B businesses.
 They provide the perfect reminder and brand building to close the sale.

     - type: text
       data: